 Have you ever wondered what ‘Other Home Win’, ‘Other Away Win’ or ‘Other Draw’ mean?
-The three terms are found in the Colossus Correct Score Football pools, as well as Correct Score markets in the wider betting community and are pretty simple to understand.
+The three terms are found in the our football pools, as well as Correct Score markets in the wider betting community and are pretty simple to understand.

 What do Other Home Win / Draw / Away Win mean?